rei/rei-cedar-docs/docs/components/input/README.md

 ### Inputs with Icons

-- Icons inserted into input fields are decorative, not inteded for any action
+- Icons inserted into input fields are decorative, not intended for any action

 ### Required Fields